alienspaces/go-boilerplate/README.md

 Contains *mostly* everything you need to get started building a set of independent fully functional Go REST API's.

+As this is a **boilerplate** with supporting scripts and configuration files it is highly opinionated.
+As such, I won't feel bad if you don't like it, and neither should you 👍

 ## Overview

 - Every source directory is documented